rubzip/Diffusion-models/README.md

-# Diffusion Models - Deep Learning Project
+# Diffusion Models

-This project implements diffusion models for image generation using the CIFAR10 dataset. **This is an educational project created to understand and learn about diffusion models**, which are a class of generative models that learn to generate data through a gradual diffusion process.
+This project implements DDM paper for image generation using the CIFAR10 dataset. **This is an educational project created to understand and learn about diffusion models**, which are a class of generative models that learn to generate data through a gradual diffusion process.

 ## Architecture